Readability in UX/UI Design

 How does line spacing affect readability in UX design?

-In UX design, line spacing, also known as leading, greatly affects readability.
-Designers increase line spacing to boost the clarity and legibility of text.
-Adequate line spacing prevents text from appearing cramped and enables the eye to comfortably transition from one line to the next.
-This is vital for keeping users engaged and ensuring the content is easy to understand.
+It greatly affects readability, and designers increase line spacing to make text clearer and more legible.
+Adequate line spacing prevents text from looking cramped—and it lets the eye comfortably transition from one line to the next.
+That’s vital for keeping users engaged and making sure the content is easy to understand for them.

 Optimal line spacing typically falls between 120% and 150% of the font size.
-For instance, with a font size of 16 pixels, line spacing should be around 19 to 24 pixels.
-This spacing provides sufficient vertical space between lines, and reduces the chance that users will lose their place while reading.
+So—and as an example—with a font size of 16 pixels, line spacing should be around 19 to 24 pixels.
+This spacing gives enough vertical space between lines.
+Plus, it lowers the chances that users will lose their place while they’re reading.

 Take our Masterclass How to Communicate with Typography How To Communicate With Typography with Ellen Lupton, Writer, Designer, Curator and Educator.